is_wheelchair_accessible This event is wheelchair accessible.

 Content Notes

 There are scenes in which there is very little light, but not total darkness.
+Special effect in form of stroboscope light, used as foto flash light.

 Table Talks